ringpackages/ringpresentation/README.md

-# ringpresentation
+# RingPresentation

-A powerpoint presentation for the Ring programming language
+A Powerpoint presentation for the Ring programming language.

+## Install

+	ringpm install ringpresentation